localstack-samples/localstack-pro-samples/lambda-hot-reloading/javascript-terraform-layers/README.md

 ## Changing things up

-Now, that we got everything up and running, the fun begins.
-Because the function code directory, in our case `./lambda_src` is mounted into the executing container, any change that we save in this folder will reflect in the execution almost instantly.
+Now, that we got everything up and running, the real fun begins.
+Because the function code directory, in our case `./lambda_src`, is mounted directly into the executing container, any changes that we make in this folder will be reflected in the execution almost instantly.

-For example, we can now make a minor change to the API and replace the `number2` with new values, let's say 20.
+To demonstrate this behavior, we can now make a minor change to the API and replace `number2` with a new value, let's say 20.
 Without redeploying or updating the function, the result of the previous request will look like this:

 ```json
 {